Detractors trying to ruin my presidential ambitions - Bagbin

-The Nadowli/Kaleo Constituency MP, Alban Bagbin believes moves by some persons to link him to the shady $2.4 million purchase of the 30 ambulances are attempts to taint his presidential ambitions.
+The Nadowli/Kaleo Constituency MP, Alban Bagbin, believes moves by some persons to link him to the shady $2.4 million purchase of the 30 ambulances are attempts to frustrate his presidential ambitions.

-Mr. Bagbin, a former Minister of Health insisted that he did no wrong by sanctioning the purchase of 200, of which the 30 were included.Speaking at an event organized in honour of his 60th birthday and 25 years in politics, Mr. Bagbin said reports churned out in the media are to just attempts to defame him.
+Mr. Bagbin, a former Minister of Health, insisted that he did no wrong by sanctioning the purchase of 200 amubulances, of which the 30 were included.Speaking at an event organized in honour of his 60th birthday and 25 years in politics, Mr. Bagbin said reports churned out in the media are to just attempts to defame him.

 Despite his perceived innocence in the matter, the MP said there are still people out to get him.

-“So they will try to get anything that is called debt to throw at me so that I will not be marketable.
+“So they will try to get anything that is called dirt to throw at me so that I will not be marketable.
 God is watching all of us,” Mr. Bagbin added.

 At the same programme, Ghana’s longest serving MP affirmed that his presidential ambitions were “as clear as daylight.”